-The tile backsplash in our old kitchen was so bad.
-We painted our old backsplash because we figured it couldn't possibly be worse.
-We didn't know how durable it would be at the time, but it held up perfectly!
-You can take a peek at the before and after below (we also painted the kitchen cabinets without priming or sanding).
+But the tile backsplash in our old kitchen was so bad that I figured if the paint job didn't work well, it couldn't possibly be worse.
+We didn't know how durable it would be at the time, but it held up without chipping or peeling for years before we replaced it!
+You can take a peek at the before and after below (we also painted our kitchen cabinets without priming or sanding).

 Now, let's dive into the tutorial!